Project-Books/book-project/README.md

 1. Build the project in the `backend/` directory using `./mvnw clean install` (Unix) or `mvnw.cmd clean install` (Windows)
 1. Start the application using `java -jar target/book-project-0.2.0.jar`

-### Run Books API (optional)

-If you are running the frontend, you may also want to run the [Books API](https://github.com/Project-Books/books-api).
-This is where we fetch the data from our own catalogue of books.

 ### Fixing Lombok errors